The main rules of silk care

 - Never shake them strongly as this might displace the hand layered silk floss inside the duvet.

 - If necessary, silk duvets and pillows may be chemically cleaned, however, it is important to remember that chemicals may stiffen the silk filaments that will result in duvet or pillow loosing its pliability.
 Remember that traces of chemicals may not only harm fabric, but also arouse allergenic reactions.
-In order to preserve the hypoallergenic properties of silk, it is important to make sure that after cleaning no traces of chemicals are left in the fibre.
+In order to preserve the hypoallergenic properties of silk, it is important to make sure that after cleaning no traces of chemicals are left in the silk stuffing.

 - Protect against moths.